samad-nkarimi/mohasebe_arzeh_avalie/README.md

 # mohasebe_arzeh_avalie
-a mini app for some calculation
+a mini app for some calculations